-However, there are many myths and misconceptions surrounding low back pain, which can actually be detrimental to a sufferer’s recovery.
+However, there are many myths and misconceptions surrounding low back pain, which can be detrimental to a sufferer’s recovery.
 That is why we have put together our top five low back pain myth busters, as well as our top five tips on how to avoid suffering from this all too common problem.

-Myth #1: If I have low back pain I should stay in bed and rest.
+- Myth: If I have low back pain I should stay in bed and rest.

-Myth #2: Moving will increase my back pain.
+- Myth: Moving will increase my back pain.

-Myth #3: Pain equals damage – The more back pain I have, the more I damage my spine.
+- Myth: Pain equals damage – The more back pain I have, the more I damage my spine.

-Pain is complex and it is influenced by many factors such as sleep, psychological well-being, thought, belief and previous pain experiences.
+Fact: Pain is complex and it is influenced by many factors such as sleep, psychological well-being, thought, belief and previous pain experiences.
 The level of pain does not always indicate damage.
 In fact, the belief that pain equals damage may keep us from being active which, in turn, may slow down recovery.

-- Pain hasn’t improved in the last few weeks and/or stopping you from doing your daily activities.
+– Pain hasn’t improved in the last few weeks and/or stopping you from doing your daily activities

-- Pain is severe and/or getting worst.
+– Pain is severe and/or getting worst

-Myth #4: I need a scan or MRI to diagnose my back pain.
+- Myth: I need a scan or MRI to diagnose my back pain.

-Sometimes a scan can help with the diagnosis, but most people do not need one.
-People who don’t have low back pain may have changes in their spine and the “abnormality” that may show up on a scan might not be the cause of their pain.
+Fact: Sometimes a scan can help with the diagnosis, but most people do not need one.
+People who don’t have low back pain may have changes in their spine and the “abnormality” that may show up on a scan might not be the cause of the pain.
 Also, pain can be caused by other factors that may not show up on an MRI scan.
-Therefore, when a scan is indicated, the patient symptoms and physical examination results need to be considered when interpreting an MRI scan.
+Therefore, when a scan is indicated, the patient’s symptoms and physical examination results need to be considered when interpreting an MRI scan.

 After an assessment, if your GP or physiotherapist believes that you do need to have a referral to have further investigation, they will refer you to see a specialist consultant and/or will organise specialist tests for you such as an MRI scan.

-Myth #5: I need an operation to stop my low back pain.
+- Myth: I need an operation to stop my low back pain.

 So how can I reduce the risk of suffering from low back pain?